- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By providing comprehensive training and education to users, they can become more aware of the potential risks and take appropriate measures to prevent data loss incidents on NAS QNAP Turbo Station TS-1263U devices.

-Although NAS Turbo Station TS-1263U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1263U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -